 An inclusive pedagogy

 The school’s unique model accommodates budding technology experts from all ability levels.
-Interestingly, Seth, a diagnosed gifted student aged ten from Singapore, who was unable to succeed in the traditional school system in his home town, has flourished in Wooranna’s unique environment.
+Seth, a gifted student aged ten from Singapore, who was found it hard to stay engaged in the traditional school system, has flourished in Wooranna’s unique environment.

 But equally, the educational model works well for those who are less-accustomed to complex technology concepts, says Kieran.
 “The personalised, self-directed and experiential learning components really enable children to consolidate their academic knowledge in a meaningful and memorable way”, he said.